-The Park is ideal for bird-watchers, thanks to the forests that line the shallow alkaline lake banks, the forests also attract the park’s famous tree-climbing lions and rapresent the perfect habitat for the shy leopard.
+The Park is ideal for bird-watchers, thanks to the forests that line the shallow alkaline lake banks, the forests also attract the park’s famous tree-climbing lions and represent the perfect habitat for the shy leopard.

-Lake Eyasi area, a gorgeous soda lake that’s part of the Great Rift Valley of East Africa, is home to the Datoga and Hadzabe tribes and offers an insight into two different and intriguing cultures.
+Lake Eyasi area, a gorgeous soda lake that’s part of the Great Rift Valley in East Africa, is home to the Datoga and Hadzabe tribes and offers an insight into two different and intriguing cultures.

 Less than 1,000 Hadzabe remaining and the opportunity to engage with the Bushmen and learn all about their time-honoured hunting techniques, survival skills, food preparation and cultural norms is a rare and fascinating privilege.

 They hunt animals with bow and arrow and collect fruits, roots and honey of the baobab trees.